oderby/owenderby.com/content/blog/panoramas.md

    very subtle change to the panorama - if instead it turns your panorama into an 'S', Hugin probably has your lens information or focal length wrong[^5].

-***midway point image***
+{{% fig src="/img/panos/int_pano_hugin.jpg" %}}Panorama so far.{{% /fig %}}

-Okay, so now at this point you have a choice, depending on what sort of panorama you want to produce.
+Okay, so now you have a choice, depending on what sort of panorama you want to produce.
 Typically, you'll want to produce a Photo Sphere, which is a much cooler way to show off your panorama.
 In that case, proceed to the next [section]({{< relref "#make-sphere" >}}) now.

 However, sometimes you just want a flat, cropped panorama.
 I typically opt for this when the estimated horizontal FOV[^8] is ≤160° or I'm just stitching together a couple photos (not really a panorama).
-To do this, continue:
+To do this, we continue from
+above:

 1. Switch to 'Advanced' interface.
-2. Go to 'Stitching' tab and...
+2. Go to 'Stitcher' tab and...
   1. Press 'Calculate Optimal Size'
-  2. Press 'Fit Cropt to Images'
+  2. Press 'Fit Crop to Images'
   3. Ensure 'Exposure corrected, low dynamic range' is the only option selected.
   4. Change the format to 'JPEG'
   5. Press 'Stitch!' button and choose place to save hugin project file, then name and place to save resulting panorama.

+{{% fig src="/img/panos/flat_pano.jpg" %}}Finished flat panorama.{{% /fig %}}

 That's it - you should have a nice, clear panorama to post as you like!

-***flat, cropped panorama image***

 ## Making a Photo Sphere[^12] {#make-sphere}

-Now, the panorama is basically done, you just need to massage it into a format that Facebook will accept and recognize as a 360° image[^9].
-To do so, several important steps remain.
+Instead, you might want to post your panorama as a Photo Sphere.
+To do so, you just need to massage it into a size and shape that Facebook will accept and recognize as a 360° image[^9].

 ### Image Shape